Port Glasgow: Origins

 The origins of Port Glasgow go back to the construction by Sir George Maxwell between 1450 and 1477 of the "New Werke of Finlastoun", which became Newark Castle.
 At a good anchorage near the castle, a small fishing hamlet known as Newark formed, like other scattered hamlets along the shores of the River Clyde.
 After 1589 the village of Greenock formed just under 4 mi to the west of Newark, and gradually became a market town with growing fishing and sea trade, although it had only a jetty in the bay to unload ships.
-Since seagoing ships could not go further up the Clyde due to sandbanks, the Glasgow merchants such as the Tobacco Lords wanted harbour access, but got into arguments with Greenock over harbour dues and warehouses.
+Since seagoing ships could not go further up the Clyde due to sandbanks and shallows, the Glasgow merchants such as the Tobacco Lords wanted harbour access, but got into arguments with Greenock over harbour dues and warehouses.
 They put a bid in for the Easter Greenock estate for a harbour, but were outbid and the lands became the Barony of Cartsburn.
-They then negotiated with Sir Patrick Maxwell of Newark Estate, and in 1668 he agreed to lease the City of Glasgow 13 acre of land to the west of the castle, for payment of 1,300 merks and an annual feu duty of four merks.
+They then negotiated with Sir Patrick Maxwell of Newark Estate, and in 1668 he agreed to feu (lease) to the City of Glasgow 13 acre of land to the west of the castle, for payment of 1,300 merks and an annual feu duty of four merks.
 Construction of piers and breakwaters enclosing the harbour began promptly, and Newport Glasgow was constituted as a free port.

 Trade prospered quickly, and by 1710 Newport Glasgow had the principal Clyde custom house, initially in Customhouse Lane, then after 1754 in a new building constructed on the west quay of the harbour.
 Through that century the town became known simply as Port Glasgow.
 Ships, mostly owned by Glasgow merchants, imported tobacco, sugar, rum, cotton and mahogany from the Americas, as well as timber, iron and hemp from the Baltic.
 These goods were then taken by road to Glasgow, as was market garden produce from farms around Port Glasgow.
 A change began in 1773 when the Lang Dyke was constructed to deepen the upper river, and ships increasingly went upriver straight to Glasgow.
-In 1830, the custom house collected £243,349 3s 1d in revenue, but after that income from the port declined, while by then Greenock had its own custom house.
+In 1830, the custom house collected £243,349 3s 1d in revenue, but after that income from the port declined, while by then Greenock had its own customs house.

 In the 1690s, the grid-iron street layout, which still forms much of the town centre today, was laid out.